proverma/arrow/docs/arrow_cookbook/arrow_getting_started.rst

 Selenium Server
 ---------------

-Arrow uses `Selenium Server <http://seleniumhq.org/>`_ to excute all browser-related tests.
+Arrow uses `Selenium Server <http://seleniumhq.org/>`_ to execute all browser-related tests.
 Selenium should run on a machine which has access to the browsers you want to use.
 Normally Selenium Server will run on Mac or Windows Machine.

 Start Selenium
 ==============